 6. Visit Chatham

-9. Take a Day Trip to Nantucket
+9. Take A Day Trip To Nantucket

 Nantucket Island makes for a wonderful day trip, and if you’re visiting Cape Cod for the first time, getting out to one of the islands is a great way to explore a different part of the region.
 Nantucket is very distinctive in that it feels very modern, but also like you stepped back in time.
 And with the ferries dropping you off right in the middle of the island’s main town, it’s very easy to get around without a car (although, I do suggest either renting a bike or a moped to see other parts of the island!).